Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Mānoa Cliff Trail Restoration Area

-Mānoa Cliff-Puʻu ʻŌhiʻa Intersection
+Mānoa Cliff-Puʻu ʻŌhiʻa Junction

-Mānoa Cliff-Puʻu ʻŌhiʻa Trail Intersection
+Mānoa Cliff-Puʻu ʻŌhiʻa Trail Junction

 Puʻu ʻŌhiʻa Trailhead